INTRACEREBRAL HEMORRHAGE

 - negative meta-analysis of 4 RCTs – hemostatic therapy showed a marginally significant benefit in reducing hematoma expansion in high-risk patients (predicted by CT scan markers).
 However, no significant improvement in functional outcome or reduction of mortality was observed [Nie, 2021]

-- in the TICH-2 trial, no benefit was present in the subgroup of patients with positive spot sign [Ovesen, 2021]
+- the TICH-2 trial showed no benefit even in the subgroup of patients with positive spot sign [Ovesen, 2021]

 Intracerebral hemorrhage in thrombocytopenia and thrombocytopathy